Zayt02/Deep-Reinforcement-Learning/README.md

-# Implementation of some Reinforcement Algorithms
+# Implementation of some Reinforcement Algorithms in Tensorflow 2.1.0
-1. DDPG
+1. Deep Deterministic Policy Gradient
-2. DDQN
+2. DQN with Double, Duel and PER